encoredev/encore/docs/develop/api-schemas.md

 }
 ```

-Query strings are not supported in HTTP responses and therefore `query` tags in response types are ignored.

 ## Body parameters

 Encore will default to reading request parameters from the body (as JSON) for all HTTP methods except `GET`, `HEAD` or
 `DELETE`.
 The name of the body parameter defaults to the field name, but can be overridden by the
 `json` tag.
 Response fields will be serialized as JSON in the HTTP body unless the `header` tag is set.

-There is no tag to force a field to be read from the body.
-This is because some infrastructure entities
+There is no tag to force a field to be read from the body, as some infrastructure entities
-does not support body content in `GET`, `HEAD` or `DELETE` requests.
+do not support body content in `GET`, `HEAD` or `DELETE` requests.

 ```go
 type CreateBlogPost struct {